 Given the uncertainties in initial conditions of weather and climate, forecasts should be and are increasingly issued in a probabilistic way.
 These forecasts then account for the uncertainties due to imperfectly known initial conditions and potentially also for model uncertainties.
 One issue frequently observed for probabilistic forecasts is that they tend to be not reliable, i.e. the forecasted probabilities are not consistent with the relative frequency of the associated observed events.

 This project aims at developing and implementing post-processing approaches for (re-)calibrating the MiKlip decadal prediction ensemble; addressing the typical problems encountered for decadal predictions, i.e. relatively small ensemble sizes and limited availability of hindcast-observation pairs.
 Starting with normally distributed variables, strategies will be specifically tailored to problems encounter for decadal predictions (model drift, climate trend).
-In a later stage, non-normally distributed quantities will be considered, as variables relevant to the end-user do not necessarily follow a Gaussian distribution (e.g. precipitation, humidity or wind gusts).
-Moreover calibration methods for probabilistic forecasts of dichotomous and countable events (e.g., droughts) will be also considered.
+In a later stage, non-normally distributed quantities will be considered, as the variables relevant to the end-user do not necessarily follow a Gaussian distribution (e.g. precipitation, humidity or wind gusts).
+Moreover, calibration methods for probabilistic forecasts of dichotomous and countable events (e.g., droughts) will be also considered.
 An implementation into the central evaluation system (CES) allows all other MiKlip projects to (re-)calibrate the ensemble predictions and prepares the calibration for operational use.

-We provided a decadal forecast recalibration strategy (DeFoReSt) which simultaneously adjusts unconditional and conditional bias, as well as the ensemble spread while considering the typical setting of decadal predictions, i.e. model drift and a climate trend.
-The resulting parametric correction terms for bias, conditional bias and ensemble spread are functions of time and lead time and can be used to localize causes of non-calibrated forecasts.
+We provided a decadal forecast recalibration strategy (DeFoReSt), which simultaneously adjusts unconditional and conditional bias, as well as the ensemble spread while considering the typical setting of decadal predictions, i.e. model drift and a climate trend.
+The resulting parametric correction terms for bias, conditional bias and ensemble spread are functions of time and lead time and can be used to localise causes of non-calibrated forecasts.
 Here, DeFoReSt has been implemented into the MiKlip central evaluation system (CES).

-Weigel, A.P., M. A. Liniger, and C. Appenzeller.
-2008: Can multi-model combination really enhance the prediction skill of probabilistic ensemble forecasts?
+Weigel, A.P., M. A. Liniger, and C. Appenzeller, 2008: Can multi-model combination really enhance the prediction skill of probabilistic ensemble forecasts?
 Quart.
 J. Royal Meteor.
 Soc., 134 (630):241 260.

 Weigel, A.P., M. A. Liniger, and C. Appenzeller, 2009: Seasonal ensemble forecasts: Are recalibrated single models better than multimodels?
 Mon.
 Weather Rev., 137(4):1460–1479.